jht243/travel-checklist/PRIVACY.md

 # Privacy Policy

-**Crypto Portfolio Optimizer**
+**Crypto Yield Optimizer**
 *Last Updated: December 2024*

 ## Overview

-Crypto Portfolio Optimizer is a Monte Carlo investment simulation tool that runs entirely in your browser within ChatGPT.
+Crypto Yield Optimizer is an educational DeFi yield optimization tool that runs entirely in your browser within ChatGPT.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection